conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/directory-structure.md

       modules and `.pyd` extensions.
   - `libs/`: Python link libraries (`.lib` files).
   - `Scripts/`: Python entry points (`.exe` trampolines and the corresponding `-script.py` files).
-  - `Tools/`: Miscallaneous Python tools.
+  - `Tools/`: Miscellaneous Python tools.
   - The Python interpeter itself and its DLLs are installed in the top-level directory.
 - Other programming languages also interpose their layouts:
   - Node.js places its executables in the root level, and leaves everything else under